 Legionnaires Disease | FAQ

-Legionnaire’s disease nearly killed me.
-My temperature was 107°F; I was at death’s door.
+Question from Deborah Newman: “Legionnaires” disease nearly killed me.
+The legionnaire’s disease symptom that manifested itself was a temperature of 107°F; I was at death’s door.
 I want to make sure that this never happens to me again.
-Is there any chance that the bacteria are still in my system, remaining a threat? – Deborah Newman
+Is there any chance that the bacteria are still in my system, remaining a threat?”